-Tel:+43 1 427 2070Email:k.kitzberger@weber.co.atURL:www.weber.co.at
+Tel: +43 1 427 2030

+Email: s.weber@weber.co.at

+URL: www.weber.co.at

 Weber & Co. is one of the leading Austrian law firms.
-The firm operates internationally.
-Its lawyers are highly specialised and are committed to the highest standards of legal service and proficiency.
-Weber & Co. offers legal services to companies, entrepreneurs, governments and individuals in all areas relevant to businesses, with a focus on arbitration & litigation, corporate, mergers & acquisitions and finance.

-The arbitration department is headed by Stefan Weber and Katharina Kitzberger, who both have extensive experience in arbitral proceedings.
-Lawyers of the department advise and represent domestic and foreign clients in international and Austrian arbitration proceedings and serve as arbitrators or chair arbitral tribunals.
+Its lawyers are highly specialised and committed to the highest standards of legal service and proficiency.
+Weber & Co. offers legal services to companies, entrepreneurs, governments and individuals in all areas relevant to businesses, with a focus on arbitration & litigation, corporate, M&A and banking & finance.
+The arbitration department is headed by Stefan Weber and Katharina Kitzberger, who both sit as arbitrators and have extensive experience in representing parties in arbitral proceedings, in particular under VIAC, ICC, UNCITRAL and DIS rules.
+Services include drafting of arbitration agreements, pre-arbitral negotiations, conduct of proceedings, advocacy at trial as well as the challenge and enforcement of (foreign) arbitral awards.
 The position of Weber & Co. as a leading Austrian law firm has been recognised internationally for years.